Tachov: Religious monuments

-The Church of the Assumption of the Virgin Mar was originally a Gothic church, but it went through many arrangements during the 14th century.
+The Church of the Assumption of the Virgin Mary was originally a Gothic church, but it went through many arrangements during the 14th century.
 The last reconstruction lasted from 1904 to 1908 and the church was rebuilt in Neo-Gothic style.
 The inside arrangements come from 1670.
 It does not have only the classical function of a church.
 Nowadays there are held many concerts during the year.

-The church of Saint Wenceslaus is the oldest church in Tachov and may antedate the town itself.
+The Church of Saint Wenceslaus is the oldest church in Tachov and may antedate the town itself.
 In 1802 the Windisch-Graetzs bought it and they made it a family tomb.
 It is a simple building located in park, which replaced a former churchyard.
 There are still many tombstones of significant burgesses, who lived in Tachov during the 15th–18th centuries.
 In 1947 the Czechoslovak Hussite Church took over this place.

 The former Franciscan monastery and the Church of Saint Mary Magdalene were founded in 1466 and since this year both buildings went through many reconstructions.
 The Italian architect Martino Allio made the first reconstruction in 1686–1694, and the most important one came in years 1745–1750.
 In 1945 bombs damaged the church and four years later it was closed.
 Since 1945, the monastery has been used as the Museum of the Upper Palatinate Forest, and it offers information about the history of Tachov and the region surrounding it.
 The museum is used for many activities and many expositions are held here every year.

 The Jewish cemetery, founded in 1615, is located in the southern part of the town.
 There are 190 gravestones here, and the oldest preserved one is from 1700.